Quotations

 suggests him” (…).
 So pervasive was his influence that most contemporaries

-remarked in 1931, “A man does not record his debt to the air he breathes
+“A man does not record his debt to the air he breathes in common with

 –– Mark B. Adams, “Last Judgment: The Visionary Biology of J. B. S.